-China reports second death in coronavirus outbreak
+China reports 2nd death from virus behind pneumonia outbreak

-BEIJING (AP) — A second person has died from a new form of coronavirus in central China, health authorities said.
+BEIJING (AP) — A second person has died from a new coronavirus that has caused an outbreak of pneumonia in central China, health authorities said.

 A 69-year-old man surnamed Xiong fell ill with the respiratory condition on Dec.
 31, according to a statement late Thursday from the Wuhan Municipal Health Commission.
-He passed away Wednesday.
+He died Wednesday.

 Xiong exhibited abnormal renal function, severe impairment in multiple organs, inflammation of the heart muscle and other pressing conditions when he was admitted to the hospital.
 It was not clear from the commission’s statement whether these were preexisting issues or consequences of the viral pneumonia.